tracking-exposed/krgotrex/README.md

 3. `npm install`
 4. `npm start`

-Whenever you do *style* change you'll have to manually reload the page.
+Whenever you do *style* changes you'll have to manually reload the page.